donnellyk/KDGoalBar/README.md

 - (void)viewDidLoad
 {
-    // Frame coordinates are arbitrary to make the example shorter CGRect goalBarFrame = CGRectMake(80, 10, 177, 177);
+    // Frame coordinates are arbitrary to make this code example shorter
+    // You could use "self.view.frame.size" to place them in the right position CGRect goalBarFrame = CGRectMake(80, 10, 177, 177);
     KDGoalBar *gb = [[KDGoalBar alloc] initWithFrame:goalBarFrame];
     percentGoalBar = gb;